-A towing business' hours of operation currently defined in Florida Statute 715.07 as between 8am and 6pm should also be defined in Chapter 713.78 to provided consistency in Florida law and provided consumer protections from being required to pay excessive fees.
+A towing business' hours of operation currently defined in Section 715.07, Florida Statutes as between 8am and 6pm should also be defined in Section 713.78, Florida Statutes to provide consistency in Florida law and provide consumer protections from being required to pay excessive fees.

-Additionally, a cap on towing mileage radius should be provided in statute for certain regions of the state to ensure vehicles are not towed so far from the original destination so as to overly burden the car owner.
+Additionally, a cap on towing mileage radius should be provided for in statute for certain regions of the state to ensure vehicles are not towed so far from the original destination so as to overly burden the car owner.